tyr7z/zombsroyale/src/content/docs/zombslib/home.md

     order: 0
 ---

 This is the official documentation for [zombslib](https://github.com/creaffy/zombslib).
-The library is currently **private**, we'll make it public at some point in the future.<br/>
+The library is currently **private**, we'll make it public at some point in the future.

 ## Credits

 Zombslib was inspired by [Zombs.io Client Library](https://github.com/particle99/zombs-client-library-ts).
 Make sure to check it out if you're interested.<br/>
-The rest of the credit goes to us, the group of reverse-engineers behind figuring out the protocol and making it all work - **xor&pray**.<br/>
+The rest of the credit goes to us, the group of reverse-engineers behind figuring out the protocol and making it all work - **xor&pray**.

 ## Purpose